deepakkarki/howtobash/README.md

 > **All in all, if you are a developer just getting by with basic commandline knowledge (as I was a year ago) - you should find this most useful to become much more productive at your work.**

+##0.
+Understanding the terminal and shell
+(understand shell vs terminal, the different kinds of terminal - longin, non login, etc)

 ##1.
-Understanding the terminal and shell
+Shell settings
+(bash_profile, bashrc, PS, etc)

 ##2.
 Bash redirects